ThomasChia/UFC--Fight-Me-Bro/README.md

 Here we have ran the simulation over 100 fights for each sample, however, when performing our testing, we will adjsut this to the number of fights that were actually obsereved in each sample.

-Next, we will have a look at the number of wins in our populations (comparable to the mean success rate in our simulations) and see how often that number of wins or more occurred in our 100,000 simulations.
+Next, we will have a look at the number of wins in our populations (comparable to the mean success rate in our simulations) and compare to how often that number or more wins occurred in our 100,000 simulations.
+This will show us how unlikely the number of wins was if there is no difference between samples.

 ~~~
 southpaw_win_v_orthodox = southpaw[(southpaw['Outcome'] == 1) & (southpaw['Stance_O'] == 'Orthodox')]